 In most cases, though, doctors administer medicines that reduce pain, nausea, and vomiting.
 They might use clonidine to treat high blood pressure or methadone to reduce cravings in chronic cases.
 Buprenorphine is another medication that reduces cravings and other symptoms.

-An Opioid Detox Program At Tides Edge Detox
+Get Help Today With an Opioid Detox Program At Tides Edge Detox

 Medical detox eases the process of stopping opioid use, but it’s only the first step in addiction recovery.
 We partner with Beaches Recovery, also in Jacksonville.
 Beaches offers a full spectrum of opioid addiction treatment.
 You can complete detox safely.
 Then, we arrange for a seamless transition to our Beaches Recovery for rehab.